-Through the Student Success Center, the 16 colleges of the Wisconsin Technical College System will learn from and build upon the work at their neighboring and peer institutions.
-They will have access to shared resources, opportunities to develop a coherent strategy and align implementation, a collective voice in state policy discussions, and support to scale evidence-based practices statewide.
+Through the WTCS Student Success Center, the 16 system colleges are learning from and building on work at their neighboring and peer institutions.
+They have access to shared resources, opportunities to develop a coherent strategy and align implementation, a collective voice in state policy discussions, and support to scale evidence-based practices statewide.

 The primary objectives of the WTCS Student Success Center include:

 In 2017-18, the first academic year of Center operations, all 16 Wisconsin technical colleges focused on guided pathways reform and created cross-functional teams to lead the work.
-Achieving the Dream is supporting each WTCS institution with customized coaching based on their guided pathways priorities.
+Maintaining their momentum, WTCS has held two Student Success Summits with JFF staff, and Achieving the Dream is supporting each institution with customized coaching.

 Grant funds allowed the Center to purchase and implement software that provides visibility to student success data by institution (e.g., graduation, completion, transfer rates, etc.), as well as broader student outcomes such as GPA, semester-to-semester persistence, credit momentum and key courses completed.
 A wide variety of college staff are using the data to inform their work including institutional researchers, administrators, diversity services staff and grant writers.
 JFF reports that the Center’s decision to prioritize data reform is leading the way among Student Success Centers nationwide.

 NATIONAL STUDENT SUCCESS CENTER NETWORK